by Frank Huang | January 21, 2019

 How to Utilize an Actuary

 While 10% might seem far-fetched, it’s not unheard of.
-Though rare, I have seen actuarial forecasts be up to 25% higher than where they ultimately land.
-Can you imagine negotiating the insurance coverage thinking everything was good, only to find out years later that you overpaid premiums by 25%?
+Can you imagine negotiating the insurance coverage thinking everything was good, only to find out years later that you overpaid premiums by 10%?
 More than likely, you passed some of that overpayment on your sales prospects and existing client base.
 How might you feel if you realize that insurance coverage resulted in materially lower sales volume and/or materially lower client retention?

 This naturally presents one of the first ways to utilize an actuary – to perform the direct analysis of estimating future claims costs.
 PEOs commonly engage an actuary within a consulting firm to perform this type of analysis.

 Another way to utilize an actuary is to support the primary actuary performing the analysis.
 Because the analysis can be extremely complicated, two similarly experienced actuaries may come to materially different conclusions.
 It can be extremely helpful for a PEO to either engage another consulting firm or hire an actuary internally to review the primary actuary’s work.